xilution/xilution-selenium-grid/README.md

 	  }
 	]
 	```
 1. Run `make secrets-devops-encrypt` to encrypt the parameters with your key.
-Make sure that your

 ## Operating your Selenium Grid